getgauge/documentation/technical/types_of_plugins/reports.md

 #### JUnit style report

-> Note: This plugin is still "work in progress".

 Conceptually everything is similar to the HTML report, except that instead of a JSON and angular-js view, this plugin serializes the result into a JUnit format XML.